The Black Parade World Tour: Reception and legacy

 According to the Billboard Boxscore, the Black Parade World Tour earned $183,600 per show on average, with an average of 5,415 tickets sold per date.
-It was a more profitable tour than the bands next headlining tour, the World Contamination Tour, which averaged $136,000 in profit and 3,392 in tickets sold per show, a 27% decrease and a 37% decrease respectively.
+It was a more profitable tour than the band's next headlining tour, the World Contamination Tour, which averaged $136,000 in profit and 3,392 in tickets sold per show, a 27% decrease and a 37% decrease respectively.
 In 2024, My Chemical Romance announced a second tour centered around The Black Parade, called Long Live The Black Parade (2025–2026).

 The performances of Gerard Way and the rest of the band during the tour were praised.
 Gary Graft of Billboard believed that the energy displayed by the band during the shows surpassed that present on the actual album.
 NME highlighted Way's banter and joking mannerisms towards the crowd, saying that Way "[gestured] like a sinister puppet master, clearly intoxicated with power", regardless of what role he was currently playing during the show.
 Neva Chonin of SFGate wrote that the performances of Way and the band were extremely appealing to teenagers, and that they could be compared to other popular rock acts such as Kiss and Queen.'
-Thompson Ed of IGN compared Way's performance to Bob Geldof's during The Wall Tour and Freddie Mercury's vocal capabilities, and said it featured "over-the-top displays of disaffected extravagance".
+Thompson Ed of IGN compared Way's performance to Bob Geldof's in the 1982 film adaptation of Pink Floyd's The Wall and Freddie Mercury's vocal capabilities, and said it featured "over-the-top displays of disaffected extravagance".
 Scott McLennan of Telegram & Gazette deemed Way to be closer to a performer than a singer during the show.

 Many commented on the production behind the tour.
 Chonin stated that the band had a "talent for theatrical excess", highlighting the several stage elements that were used during the songs, including the flame pots and sparks.'
 NME believed that the theatrics combined with the band's performance "bolstered emo’s prime pin-up".
 Kelefa Sanneh of The New York Times said that the overall effect of the theatrics was impressive, although they believed that there were some "awkward moments", such as when it took time for blimps to abruptly inflate and deflate during songs.
 In 2021, David McLaughlin of Kerrang! said that the Black Parade World Tour was one of the ten best concert tours of all time, describing it as a "theatrical, all sensory masterclass" that demonstrated the creativity and commercial peak of My Chemical Romance.